 Chueca (Pronounced Choo-aye-ka) is Madrid’s gay village, located adjacent to Gran Vía in the heart of Madrid.
-Over the last 20 years it has changed from being a run down ghetto where drugs and prostitution were rife and has now, thanks to us gay folk moving in, become one of the most desirable areas of Madrid.
+Over the last 20 years it has changed from being a run down ghetto where drugs and prostitution were rife and has now, thanks to us gay folk moving in, become one of the most desirable zones of Madrid.
 Chueca is a tightly compact area centered around Plaza de Chueca and is easily accessible from Chueca metro station.

-Gran VíaGran Vía is the main street in Madrid, with Chueca just behind those buildings in the photo.
+Gran Vía es el main street in Madrid, with Chueca just behind those buildings in the photo.
 It is home to some of the world’s most famous restaurants, entertainment venues and high end shops.
 By day its a bustling shopping centre and by night the party goers take over.
 Having been displaced from Chueca, it is now home to much of Madrid’s prostitution and drug dealing, so caution should be exercised at night.
 Keep to the tourist area and don’t wonder off down unknown side streets.

 The Puerta del Sol (Gate of the Sun) is one of the most well known and busiest places in Madrid.
 This is the centre (Km 0) of the radial network of Spanish roads.
 The square also contains the famous clock whose bells mark the traditional eating of the Twelve Grapes at the beginning of a new year.
-The New Year's celebration has been broadcast live on TV since December 31st 1962.
+The new year celebration has been broadcast live on TV since December 31st 1962.

 Metro: Puerta del Sol

-Parque del Buen RetiroParque del Buen Retiro (literally “Park of the Pleasant Retreat”), is a large and popular park at the edge of the city center, very close to the Puerta de Alcalá and not far from the Prado Museum.
+Parque del Buen Retiro (literally “Park of the Pleasant Retreat”), is a large and popular park at the edge of the city center, very close to the Puerta de Alcalá and not far from the Prado Museum.
 A magnificent park, filled with beautiful sculpture and monuments, galleries and a lake.

 The Prado is a museum and art gallery, featuring one of the world’s finest collections of European art, from the 12th century through the early 20th century.

 The Museum is an art gallery.
-Known as a part of the “Golden Triangle of Art”, which includes the Prado and Reina Sofia galleries.
+Known as a part of the “Golden Triangle of Art”, which includes the Prado & Reina Sofia galleries.